Seals in the Sinosphere: Mongolian usage

 While Chinese-style seals are typically used in China, Japan, and Korea, they are occasionally used outside East Asia.
 For example, the rulers of the Ilkhanate, a Mongol khanate established by Hulagu Khan in Persia, used seals containing Chinese characters in their diplomatic letters, such as the letter from Arghun to French King Philip IV and the letter from Ghazan to Pope Boniface VIII.
 These seals were sent by the emperors of the Yuan dynasty, a Mongol-ruled dynasty of China, especially by Kublai Khan and his successor Emperor Chengzong.
+Other local, non-Mongol rulers, such as Jamaluddin Abu-Is'haq, the Injuid ruler of Shiraz, also had a chinese-style square seals, but with perso-arabic written on them.
+In that era, a specific script style called "Seal Kufic" was developed under the suzereignty of the Mongol Emperor.